nottingham-neuroimaging/7T-visual-code/docs/Readme.md

 - we have a `PROPixx` display system with audio, button boxes, analogue and digital I/O
 - the projector lives in the scanner room in a shielded box
-- the preferred way of driving the system is under Linux\`ubuntu` through `gnu/octave` (other possibilities exist but are not a top-priority for now)
+- the preferred way of driving the system is under Linux\`ubuntu` through `gnu/octave`
+- we have also installed and checked `PsychoPy` under Windows, which works well.
+- switching the projector on/off is via software.
+You can use the `PyUtil` tool under both `ubuntu` and `Windows` partitions or `vputil` command in Terminal.

 ## Sample code for testing